 Worried about your waistline?
-Eating a “healthy breakfast” every day, may help you fend off the flab, this study suggests.
+Eating a “healthy breakfast” every day, may help you keep a healthy weight, this study suggests.

 The importance of breakfast is often overlooked, and it’s easy to fall into the trap of thinking that skipping breakfast can help you shed a few pounds.

 In fact, several studies have shown that people who skip breakfast are more likely to be overweight than regular breakfast-eaters.
-And now this Swiss study reveals that your choice of foods in the morning is associated with your ability to stay slim and trim.
+And now this Swiss study reveals that your choice of foods in the morning is associated with your ability to keep an healthy weight.

 In particular, breakfasting on yogurt, fruit, nuts/seeds, and wholegrain cereal is a great way nutritionally to kick-start your day and if you regularly eat this kind of breakfast, you’re more likely to avoid piling on the pounds than if you choose other breakfast foods.

 Identifying breakfast foods associated with weight control

 Most studies that have looked at the health benefits of eating breakfast have compared breakfast-eaters with breakfast-skippers.
 This study of breakfast habits in Swiss adults is different.
 It focused on regular breakfast-eaters and aimed to discover which breakfast foods are most associated with keeping a healthy weight.

 The researchers used data collected as part of a national nutrition survey (menuCH) in Switzerland.
 Participants were asked about what they’d eaten and drunk during two non-consecutive days.
 People eating breakfast during both 24-hour periods and reporting eating breakfast on at least 5 days a week were considered to be regular breakfast-eaters.